Two-year German yields hit 2011 high, ECB rate hike not fully transmitted to repo | Business

 REPO MARKET Focus was also on money markets.
 While the bloc's overnight rate, ESTR has risen in line with the ECB's 75-bps hike, rates on German repurchase agreements, where investors borrow bonds in return for cash, have only risen around 55 bps, according to Commerzbank data.

 That means the ECB's rate hike is not being fully transmitted to a key market, potentially weakening some of its effort to tighten policy, analysts said.
-Last week the ECB decided to pay temporarily interest on member states' cash deposits, addressing fears that not doing so would mean the cash flows in and worsens a collateral shortage in the bond market.
+Last week the ECB decided to temporarily pay interest on member states' cash deposits, addressing fears that not doing so would worsens a collateral shortage in the bond market.

 That shortage is a result of years of ECB purchases that have also made it very expensive to borrow bonds in the repo market.
 "We would have expected such an impaired transmission into repo markets only in absence of last week's ECB intervention," Michael Leister, head of interest rate strategy at Commerzbank, said.